JeremiahKaren/35percent.github.io/tribeca-square.md

 In 2011 __Eadon Ltd__ [sold](http://crappistmartin.github.io/images/LandRegistry_TribecaSquare.pdf) the site for £40m to __DV4 Eadon Ltd__ (another Delancey shell company registered in the British Virgin Islands).

-In 2013 former deputy council leader Kim Humphries [resurfaced](http://crappistmartin.github.io/blog/2013/12/07/kim-humphreys-exit-stage-left/) at the Elephant working for __Delancey__ as an [development consultant](http://carvil-ventures.co.uk/).
-He is now Delancey's representative for its Elephant and Castle developments.

 ## Affordable retail units sold to Sainsburys
 The planning conditions in Delancey's 2008 final [s106 agreement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!kx6tQZNPCJomdoeiotHphA%3d%3d!%7d%7d%7d) made provision for [a number of affordable retail units](http://www.london-se1.co.uk/news/view/2298) for traders displaced from the shopping centre[^5], which was one of its justifications for not providing any affordable housing[^6].